Caïssa: William Jones's poem

 The young English orientalist William Jones re-used the idea of a chess poem in 1763, in his own poem Caïssa or The Game at Chess written in English heroic couplets.
 In his poem, Caïssa initially repels the advances of the god of war, Mars.
 Spurned, Mars seeks the aid of Euphron, God of Sport (Jones's invention), brother of Venus, who creates the game of chess as a gift for Mars to win Caïssa's favor.

 It is an unproven assumption that Jones's name "Caïssa" (ka-is-sa) is an equivalent to Vida's name "Scacchia" (ska-ki-a).

 The English version of Philidor's 1777 Systematic introduction to the game and the analysis of chess contained Jones's poem.
 In 1851 the poem was translated into French by Camille Théodore Frédéric Alliey.

-Victoria Winifred's novel

-Children's author Victoria Winifred picked up on the story begun in William Jones's poem in her 2022 mythological fantasy, "The Princess, the Knight, and the Lost God: A Chess Story".
-In this continuation, Mars and Caïssa were wed after the events told in Jones's rendition.
-Caïssa then received her immortality and goddesship from Mars, and they reigned together over the kingdom of Chess Mountain.
-Later, their 12-year-old daughter, Princess Kassie, goes on to establish her own goddess title in the chess realm through a series of adventures and a mission completed on Earth.

 Modern use

 Caïssa is referred to in chess commentary.